NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Garage Position**

 The position of the garage.
 Only applies to single-family detached units.
+If not provided, defaults to Right.

 - **Name:** ``geometry_garage_position``
 - **Type:** ``Choice``